Ouranosinc/Magpie/docs/authentication.rst

 Managing Personal Access Tokens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A :term:`User` can request a new access token from another node with a request to the
+A :term:`User` can request a new access :term:`Network Token` from another :term:`Network Node` with a request to the
 ``GET /network/nodes/{node_name}/token`` route.

 Every time a :term:`User` makes a request to this route, `Magpie` send a request to the other instance, and provides it